Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 - prepared a quick reference guide to aid cross-referencing between grace assessment reports to aid clarity during the appeal hearing

-- attending project team meetings to prepare for the hearing
+- attended project team meetings to prepare for the hearing

-- attending and contributing to the appeal hearing and appeal site visit with the inspector
+- attended and contributed to the appeal hearing and appeal site visit with the inspector

 Technical summary